jonathanlb/cat-wrangler/README.md

 git clone https://github.com/jonathanlb/cat-wrangler
 cd cat-wrangler
 npm install
+## Edit configuration files in config/
+npm run config
 npm run build
-DEBUG='*' PORT=3003 npm run start
+DEBUG='*' npm run start
-# point your browser to http://localhost:3003/index.html
+# point your browser to http://localhost:3000/index.html
 ```

 You can run the client-facing webserver and the nodejs back-end on separate
 hosts.
-Just edit the config object in [src/client/index.js](src/client/index.js) to
+Just edit the exported object in [config/clientConfig.js](config/clientConfig.js) to
 include a `serverPrefix` field with the route to your host,
 e.g. `http://192.168.4:3005`, run `npm run build`, and copy the contents of
 the [public](public) directory under your webserver.

 If you want to specify your own style, say to change colors or spacing, write your css settings to [public/override-style.css](public/override-style.css).

-There are client/front-end configuration options in [src/client/index.js](src/client/index.js) and server configuration options in [src/server/index.js](src/server/index.js).
+Generally, there are client/front-end configuration options in [config/clientConfig.js](config/clientConfig.js) and server configuration options in [config/serverConfig.js](serverConfig.js).
+Running `npm run config` will copy these files into `src/client|server` for installation/execution.
+Do not commit the changes written!
+You can restore the defaults with `npm run unconfig`.

 ## Event Configuration
 Event and user creation is not available from the web.